Small village between Caen and the sea

 The passage of Liberty: a work of art combining iron, mosaic and stone to symbolize the passage from oppression to Freedom.

+The Church of St. James (église Saint-Jacques): dating from the 12th century.
 Original feature: the ceiling and walls of the church are painted.

 The stud farm: horse heads adorn the pillars at the entrance, a reminder of the building’s original purpose.